moraadrian510/mappingDash/README.md

 ## Features

-*Key features of the application are being able to post to the database, get all data from database, updating the database as well as deleting from the database.*
+*Key features of the application is being able to post to the database, get all data from database, update the database as well as deleting from the database.*

 **Products, get-post-put-delete**